 Division 3 — Information

-56. Notification on titles and to persons affected
+56. Memorials on land titles and notifying people affected

 (1) On the making of an entry in the Register, and on the amendment or removal of such an entry, a memorial shall be lodged by or for the Council on behalf of the Crown with the chief executive officer of the department principally assisting in the administration of the Land Administration Act 1997, the Registrar of Titles or the Registrar of Deeds and Transfers (as the case may require) and with the Director General of Mines showing the particulars registered in respect of that entry, or the details of that amendment or removal.